-Is sugar free candy for Halloween necessary?
+How much candy is too much?
 We’re going to discuss a Dietitian’s guide to Halloween candy rules and sugar in your kids’ diet, plus how to use Halloween as a learning opportunity to help your kids hone their intuitive eating skills.

 I can’t believe I’m writing this but Halloween is on its way, folks.
 That means it’s time to hit up the Value Village and stock up on Halloween candy.
-While I know a lot of parents get totally freaked out about their kids binging on sugar and eating ALL their Halloween candy in one night and perhaps opt for sugar free candy, I actually think we should think of it as a learning opportunity to help our kids work on their intuitive eating skills.
+While I know a lot of parents get totally freaked out about their kids binging on sugar and wondering how much candy is too much, but I actually think we should think of it as a learning opportunity to help our kids work on their intuitive eating skills.

 Should you let your kids eat all their Halloween candy?
 Should We Only offer sugar-free candy?

 The simple answer to the first question is, sure!
-If that’s what their body tells them to do, but the likelihood of them going on a week-long Halloween candy bender is slim to none.
+If that’s what their body tells them to do, the likelihood of them going on a week-long Halloween candy bender is slim to none.
 That is, IF we approach the sugar without fear.

 According to Ellyn Satter, a Family Therapist and Pediatric Dietitian, we can naturally teach our children to manage Halloween candy intake without rules or restrictions (example: only offering sugar free candy).
 In fact, she recommends allowing your child to have candy as part of your meal and occasionally unlimited at snack times.
 Now, before you think this is crazy, hear me out.

 When we tell our children that certain foods are “good” (sugar free candy) or “bad” (traditional Halloween candy), we are telling them that the “bad” food is something that should be rare.
 And if we know anything about diet culture, we know that restricting foods and making them a rarity hardly ever works.